olaniyan4m/Thenga-Project/COMPLETE_IMPLEMENTATION_STATUS.md

 ## ✅ **ALL MISSING COMPONENTS IMPLEMENTED**

-Your Pezela platform is now **FULLY FUNCTIONAL** with all missing components implemented!
+Your Thenga platform is now **FULLY FUNCTIONAL** with all missing components implemented!

 ---